PaddlePaddle/Paddle/doc/v2/faq/build_and_install/index_en.rst

     $ export DEVICES=$(\ls /dev/nvidia* | xargs -I{} echo '--device {}:{}')
     $ docker run ${CUDA_SO} ${DEVICES} -it paddlepaddle/paddle:latest-gpu

-For more infomation about docker's installation and usage, please refer to `PaddlePaddle Docker documentation <http://www.paddlepaddle.org/docs/0.11.0/documentation/zh/getstarted/build_and_install/docker_install_en.html>`_ .
+For more infomation about Docker's installation and usage, please refer to `PaddlePaddle Docker documentation <http://www.paddlepaddle.org/docs/0.11.0/documentation/zh/getstarted/build_and_install/docker_install_en.html>`_ .

-2. The version mismatch between PythonLibs and PythonInterpr
+2. Version mismatch between PythonLibs and PythonInterpreter
 ----------------------------------------------------------------

-It is a common bug when CMake looks up python.If you install multiple versions of python, Cmake may find the version mismatch between PythonLibs and PythonInterpr .
-You are forced to specify a python version, as follows.
+It is a common bug when CMake looks up Python.
+If you install multiple versions of Python, Cmake may find the version mismatch between PythonLibs and PythonInterpreter .
+You are forced to specify a Python version, as follows.

     ..  code-block:: bash